pranavsrathod/pranavsrathod.github.io/src/content/blog/siggraph24.md

 ---
 title: From Denver to Tokyo - My First SIGGRAPH Experience
-excerpt: In 2024, I attended my first SIGGRAPH conferences—North America in Denver and Asia in Tokyo—as a Student Volunteer.
+excerpt: In 2024, I attended my first SIGGRAPH conferences—North America in Denver and Asia in Tokyo—as a Volunteer.
 What started as a recommendation from a professor turned into one of the most memorable experiences of my life.
 publishDate: 'December 13, 2024'
 isFeatured: true
 tags: